-should be so listed in order to impose the commercial availability restriction.
-Beyond Pesticides agrees with the Handling Subcommittee (HS) that the issues raised by the glycerin petition are complex.
+For the purposes of processing and handling, the NOSB recommended in Spring 2015 to list glycerin only on §205.606 -apparently accepting the argument of the petitioner that it should be so listed in order to impose the commercial availability restriction.
+Beyond Pesticides believes that the issues raised by glycerin are complex.
 We believe that the approach to listing glycerin needs to recognize this complexity.